gsoft-inc/wl-chromado/docs/getting-started.md

 | --- | --- |
 | `CHROMATIC_PULL_REQUEST_COMMENT_ACCESS_TOKEN` | **Pull Request Threads**: Read & Write |

+## Best practices

+Be sure to read our [best practices](./best-practices.md) page to help Workleap stay within its monthly Chromatic snapshot budget.

 ## Try it :rocket:

 To test your new Chromatic pipeline, follow these steps: